yoavram/curriculum-vitae/curriculum-vitae.md

 ## Presentations

 2015
+:	Poster at the *first Pearl Seiden International meeting in Life Sciences*, Technion, Haifa, Israel, December 9 - 10.
 :   **Oral presentation** at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 28 - July 3.
 :	Poster at the *Forecasting Evolution?* SFB 680 conference in Lisbon, Portugal, July 8 - 11.
 :	*The Population Genetics of Stress-Induced Mutation* - seminar at the IST, Austria, June 25.